microsoft/hack-together-teams/README.md

 **Hack Together: Teams apps** is a hackathon for beginners to get started building apps for Microsoft Teams.

-In this hackathon, you will kick-start learning how to build apps with Teams Toolkit and develop Teams apps based on the given Top Microsoft Teams App Scenarios, for a chance to win exciting prizes while meeting Microsoft Product Group Leaders, Cloud Advocates, MVPs and Student Ambassadors.
+In this hackathon, you will kick-start learning how to build Teams apps based on the given Top Microsoft Teams App Scenarios, for a chance to win exciting prizes while meeting Microsoft Product Group Leaders, Cloud Advocates, MVPs and the community.

 The hackathon starts on **June 1st** and ends on **June 15th**.
 It is recommended for participants to follow the Hack Together Roadmap for a successful hackathon.